ShrikantKGIT/SyntheticData/SyntheticData101.md

 Stanford University: Stanford's Human-Centered AI Institute [HAI](https://stanmed.stanford.edu/generative-ai-synthetic-data-promise/) is exploring the ethical implications of synthetic data and its potential to amplify biases.
+Generative AI is used to create realistic, artificial data that can be used to train AI models, visualize complex medical scenarios, and accelerate drug discovery.
+While synthetic data offers promising benefits, it's crucial to address potential risks like overreliance on AI and the perpetuation of biases.
+The university emphasizes the need for careful consideration of ethical implications and responsible use of this technology.

 Harvard University: Harvard's Center for Research on Computation and Society is investigating the use of synthetic data for privacy-preserving machine learning.